T-Mobile to offer free Netflix to some family plan customers

 Shares of Verizon were off 0.5 percent at US$47.12 in midday trading.
 T-Mobile was down 0.6 percent at US$63.27 and Netflix was up 0.6 percent at US$175.61.

-(Reporting by Aishwarya Venugopal in Bengaluru and Anjali Athavaley in New York; Editing by Shounak Dasgupta)
+(Reporting by Aishwarya Venugopal in Bengaluru and Anjali Athavaley in New York; Editing by Shounak Dasgupta and Jeffrey Benkoe)